oauthstuff/draft-oauth-par/main.md

    * Update Resource Indicators reference to the somewhat recently published RFC 8707
    * Update to comply with draft-ietf-oauth-jwsreq-22
    * Added support for pushed authorization requests only feature
+   * Added support for request objects only feature

    -01